-The next day Jack woke up and he looked out of the window to see a marble pedestal with steps carved into it had sprung up outside.
+The next day Jack woke up.
+He looked out of the window to see a marble pedestal with steps carved into it.
+It had sprung up outside overnight.
 It was very tall and disappeared high into the sky.

-Jack crept from his room and saw his mother asleep in a bed with a group of small men splayed around her.
+Jack crept from his room.
+He saw his mother asleep in a bed with a group of small men splayed around her.

-“I didn’t know she was expecting the bell-ringing team around for supper, but I guess they must be thanking mother for all her good work with the church,” thought Jack as he quietly left the house and ascended the pedestal.
+“I didn’t know she was expecting the bell-ringing team around for supper.
+I guess they must be thanking mother for all her good work with the church,” thought Jack as he quietly left the house and ascended the pedestal.

-He climbed higher and higher and as he did so he felt happy and elated and special until when he reached the top he found a magnificent golden castle.
+He climbed higher and higher.
+Jack felt happy and elated and special until when he reached the top he found a magnificent golden castle.
 It was most impressive and as Jack wandered in he found a huge table laden with the most splendid food.
-Having been denied any supper, Jack was most hungry and although he knew it was wrong to steal, he reasoned that there was more than enough food to eat.
+Having been denied any supper, Jack was most hungry.
+Although he knew it was wrong to steal, he reasoned that there was more than enough food to eat.
 He first of all wrote an IOU and climbed on to the huge table and set about tucking in.

 Whilst he was eating, Jack heard a booming voice.

-“Fee fi fo faf I smell the blood of an empath, be he clever or be he a fool, I will provoke him until he gives me fuel!”
+“Fee fi fo faf I smell the blood of an empath, be he clever or be he a fuel, I will provoke him until he gives me fuel!”

 Jack saw a giant enter the massive dining room.
 He hid behind a huge turkey and watched as the giant fed himself before leaving.
 Jack carefully followed the giant who sat counting gold coins into a sack.
 Once finished, the giant headed to his bed and was soon asleep.
 Jack knew stealing was wrong but reasoned that the giant had plenty of gold and he could do much good work with just one sack of the gold coins by setting up a trust to save the Gay Unicorns in the Forest of Empathy and also to pay for the medical treatment for a Prince who had set up a crowdfunding page to have his bottom repaired after a terrible violation.
 Jack carefully took one of the sacks of coins and headed to the pedestal.
 He climbed down and handed the sack to his mother.